yoyololicon/pytorch_FFTNet/README.md

 - [x] Zero padding.
 - [x] Injected noise.
-- [ ] Voiced/unvoiced conditional sampling.
+- [x] Voiced/unvoiced conditional sampling.
-- [ ] Post-synthesis denoising.
+- [x] Post-synthesis denoising.

 ## Notes

 * I combine two 1x1 convolution kernel to one 1x2 dilated kernel.
 This can remove redundant bias parameters and accelerate total speed.
-* The author said in the middle layers the channels size are 128 not 256, and some package like **Eigen** maybe helpful to use full CPU power.
+* The author said in the middle layers the channels size are 128 not 256.
-* The slow speed seems like a problem with python.
-I have tried using numpy, but still far from real time.
-Export the model to onnx and run on c++ may be a good alternative.
 * My model will get stuck at the begining (loss aroung 4.x) for thousands of step, then go down very fast to 2.6 ~ 3.0.
 Use smaller learning rate can help a little bit.